A century of decisions

 Voters approve a citywide monorail plan for the fourth time, but the Seattle Monorail Project collapses in 2005 due to cost overruns and financing problems.

-The monorail failure made Seattle voters skeptical of transit proposals for years and reinforced Sound Transit's position as the region's transit builder.
+Why it matters — The monorail failure made Seattle voters skeptical of transit proposals for years and reinforced Sound Transit's position as the region's transit builder.

 1996